joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Cleantech (Clean technology)

-Cleantech, short for Clean Technology, refers to the use of innovative technologies, products, and services that contribute to environmental sustainability, energy efficiency, and waste reduction.
+Cleantech, short for clean technology, refers to the use of innovative technologies, products, and services that contribute to environmental sustainability, energy efficiency, and waste reduction.
 CleanTech aims to reduce the impact of human activities on the environment while meeting the growing demand for energy and natural resources.

 Cleantech solutions can be applied to various industries, including energy production, transportation, manufacturing, agriculture, and construction.
 Some examples of CleanTech solutions include renewable energy technologies like solar and wind power, energy-efficient building materials, electric vehicles, smart grid systems, and waste-to-energy technologies.